-Attach a readable copy of the provider's bill to the claim form, making sure it contains the following information:
+Attach a readable copy of the provider's bill to the claim form, and make sure it contains the following information:

 If you need to file a claim for care you received overseas, you must file the claim with the overseas claims processor using the address for the area where you got the care.
 Learn more

-In most cases, your provider will file claims for you.
-However, if you receive care from a non-network provider, you may have to file your own claims.
-You should also expect to file your own claims to get money back if you have TRICARE Overseas Program (TOP) Select.
+You should expect to file your own claims to get money back if you have TRICARE Overseas Program (TOP) Select.
 You don’t need to file claims when using the US Family Health Plan.
 If you’re unsure about how your claims will be filed, check with your provider to find out if you need to submit a claim after receiving care.Learn more